nautobot/nautobot/docs/additional-features/export-templates.md

 # Export Templates

 NetBox allows users to define custom templates that can be used when exporting objects.
 To create an export template, navigate to Extras > Export Templates under the admin interface.
+Export templates can also be managed within an external [Git repository](../models/extras/gitrepository.md) if desired.

 Each export template is associated with a certain type of object.
 For instance, if you create an export template for VLANs, your custom template will appear under the "Export" button on the VLANs list.